kiarafbickers/getbitcoinclarity.com/markets_data/US10Y.md

 The **federal funds rate** (FFR) refers to the interest rate that banks charge other banks for lending to them cash overnight.
 The federal funds rate is set via committed by the Fed.

-The 10-year T-bond yield isn't directly set by the Fed, but is by auction where the Fed is one of most active buyers.
+The 10-year T-bond yield isn't directly set by the Fed but is by auction where the Fed is one of the most active buyers.
 The idea was that T-bonds should be priced by the market, but because the Fed is one of the biggest buyers of T-bonds they have a massive ability to distort this signal.

 **In general, when interest rates fall bond prices rise, and when interest rates rise bond prices fall.**

 When the Fed wants to stimulate the economy, they lower the federal funds rate to incentivize borrowing.
-The problem is that the federal funds rate rate was virtually zero from 2008 through 2016 and very little to stimulate the economy.
+The problem is that the federal funds rate was virtually zero from 2008 through 2016 and very little to stimulate the economy.

 But it did increase liquidly for the dollar, making it easier for foreign investors to invest in the U.S. stock market and pump it to the moon.
 Lower interest rates are not great for the economy but are great for inflating asset prices in the stock markets.